campa-consortium/lattice-standard/source/contributing.md

 The simpler option `Code` > `HTTPS` can be used if the user just want to look at the repo.
 (This does not require a password setup.)

-5. On your local machine, from the terminal, clone the main repository:
+4. On your local machine, from the terminal, clone the main repository:
 ```
-git clone git@github.com:campa-consortium/lattice-standard.git
+git clone git@github.com:campa-consortium/particle-accelerator-lattice-standard.git
-cd lattice-standard
+cd particle-accelerator-lattice-standard
 ```

 5. Rename what we just cloned:  call it "mainline":